-It is not easy to monetize your content published on medium.
-Yet many brands republish and syndicate their posts on medium to reach an additional audience.
+It is not easy to monetize your content published on Medium.
+Yet many brands republish and syndicate their posts on medium to reach an additional built-in audience.
 Their original post is published on a platform like WordPress but they get syndicated to Medium.
-To avoid duplicate content issues, Medium adds a rel=canonical tag so that search engines like Google ranks the pages on your WordPress blog instead of the posts on medium.
+To avoid duplicate content issues, Medium adds a rel=canonical tag so that search engines like Google ranks the pages on your WordPress blog instead of the posts on Medium.

 - Audience: Medium has an audience of its own.
-If your content is good, it can quickly gain traction and get discovered in the platform.
+If your content is good, it can quickly gain traction and get discovered on the platform.

 - Syndication: If you have a blog on self-hosted WordPress, you can republish it on Medium by adding rel=”canonical” tag.
 You will be able to tap into Medium’s traffic without running into duplicate content issues.

 - Monetization: You can earn a small amount of money if someone reads your content.
-However you need to be in a country which has Stripe to be able to get paid.
+However, you need to be in a country that has Stripe to be able to get paid.

 - Easy To Start: You can start writing on Medium without having to worry about hosting, domain names, or any of that technical stuff.

-- Focus on Writing: You don’t have to worry about driving traffic, SEO and linking building because Medium has its own audience who will read and discover your content.
+- Focus on Writing: You don’t have to worry about driving traffic, SEO, and link building because Medium has its own audience who will read and discover your content.